Hawker Tempest: Origins

 Another important feature of the new wing was Camm's proposal that the radiators for cooling the engine be fitted into the leading edge of the wing inboard of the undercarriage.
 This eliminated the distinctive "chin" radiator of the Typhoon and improved aerodynamics.
-A further improvement of the Tempest wing over that of the Typhoon was the exceptional, flush-riveted surface finish, essential on a high performance laminar flow airfoil.
+A further improvement of the Tempest wing over that of the Typhoon was the exceptional, flush-riveted surface finish, essential on a high-performance laminar flow airfoil.
 The new wing and airfoil, and the use of a four-bladed propeller, acted to eliminate the high frequency vibrations that had plagued the Typhoon.
-The design team also chose to adopt the new Napier Sabre IV engine for the Tempest, drawings of which had become available to Hawker in early 1941.
+The design team also chose to use the new Mark IV version of the Napier Sabre H-block 24 cylinder engine for the Tempest, drawings of which had become available to Hawker in early 1941.

 In February 1941, Camm commenced a series of discussions with officials within the Ministry of Aircraft Production on the topic of the P.1012.
 In March 1941 of that year, clearance to proceed with development of the design, referred to at this point as the Typhoon II, was granted.
+The design at the time encompassed the Sabre E.107C (as it was then known) with a four-blade propeller, 42 ft span elliptical wing with six cannon armament; while the front of the fuselage was redesigned the rear was unchanged from the Typhoon.
 At this point, work was undertaken by a team of 45 draughtsmen at Hawker's wartime experimental design office at Claremont, Esher to convert the proposal into technical schematics from which to commence manufacture.
 In March 1941, the Air Ministry issued specification F.10/41 that had been written to fit the aircraft.
+The performance estimate given to MAP was 455 mph at 26,000 ft.
+In September Camm was told that the Air Ministry's Director of Technical Development that they had decided to have two Typhoons converted to the new design.
 By October 1941, development of the proposal had advanced to the point where the new design was finalised.